Rong Zhu: Ultimate Fighting Championship

 Rong made his UFC debut against Kazula Vargas at UFC 261 on April 24, 2021.
 He lost the fight via unanimous decision.

-For his second fight in the UFC, Rong was initially scheduled to face Dakota Bush on September 18, 2021, at UFC Fight Night: Smith vs. Spann.
+For his second fight in the UFC, Rong was initially scheduled to face Dakota Bush on September 18, 2021, at UFC Fight Night 192.
 However, Bush tested positive for COVID-19 during fight week and was replaced by Brandon Jenkins.
 At the weigh-ins, Rong weighed in at 158 pounds, two pounds over the lightweight non-title fight limit.
 The bout proceeded at a catchweight and he forfeited 20% of his purse to his opponent.
 He won the fight via technical knockout in round three.

-Rong faced Ignacio Bahamondes at UFC Fight Night: Makhachev vs. Green on February 26, 2022.
+Rong faced Ignacio Bahamondes at UFC Fight Night 202 on February 26, 2022.
 At the weigh-ins, Rong weighed in at 160 pounds, 4 pounds over the lightweight non-title fight limit.
 It was the second straight fight in which he had missed weight.
 His bout proceeded at a catchweight and he was fined 40% of his purse, which went to Bahamondes.
 He lost the bout via third round submission.